ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_community_ee_image.rst

 Running Ansible with the community EE image
 ===========================================

-You can run ansible without the need to build a custom EE.
+You can run ansible without the need to build a custom EE using community images.
-Use the ``community-ee-minimal`` image that includes only ``ansible-core``.
+Use the ``community-ee-minimal`` image that includes only ``ansible-core`` or the ``community-ee-base`` image that also includes several base collections.

-Run the following command to see the ``ansible.builtin`` collection version which is a part of ``ansible-core``:
+Run the following command to see the collections included in the ``community-ee-base`` image:

 .. code-block:: bash

-  ansible-navigator collections --execution-environment-image ghcr.io/ansible-community/community-ee-minimal:latest
+  ansible-navigator collections --execution-environment-image ghcr.io/ansible-community/community-ee-base:latest

 Run the following Ansible ad-hoc command against localhost inside the ``community-ee-minimal`` container: